rm-hull/luma.lcd/doc/intro.rst

 * color/greyscale (where supported),
 * dithering to monochrome

 **New**  The HD44780 (and similar) devices are some of the most popular small LCD displays available for SBCs.
 These are character-based displays but the Luma.LCD driver supports a limited ability to display graphical content on them.
-See the :doc:`HD44780` for details.
+See the :doc:`HD44780` documentation for details.

 .. image:: images/hd44780_20x4.jpg